Rishthegreat/Notes/School/Vietnam War.md

 	- US throught that the enemey would crumble over time
 - Search and Destroy
 	- Often burn and attack South Vietnamese villages
+- US uses many chemicals and herbicides and on the enemy against the Vietnamese such as Agent Orange